Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Literature Review

-The Supergeo Design was proposed to combat this issue of poor matches without sacrificing data \citep{chen2023}.
-It introduces a generalised matching problem where multiple individual geos can be combined to form a composite supergeo.
-The goal is then to partition the entire set of geos into two balanced groups of supergeos.
-This allows for better matches to be found for all units including outliers thus avoiding the need for trimming.
-While this provides a path to an unbiased estimate of the population average treatment effect it comes at a significant computational cost.
-The Supergeo design problem is NP-hard making it computationally infeasible for all but the smallest applications and motivating the need for a new scalable approach.
+To combat poor matches without sacrificing data, \citet{chen2023} introduced Supergeo Design, a generalised matching problem where multiple geos combine to form composite "supergeos."
+The objective is partitioning all geos into two balanced groups of supergeos, allowing better matches for all units including outliers, thus avoiding trimming.
+This problem is closely related to minimum-weight matching over hypergraphs \citep{keevash2014geometric}.
+While conceptually elegant, Supergeo Design is NP-hard, rendering it computationally infeasible beyond small applications.
+Chen et al. \citep{chen2023} note that directly solving the covering MIP for $N=210$ US DMAs can require very long runtimes.
+This computational bottleneck motivates the need for scalable heuristics that preserve the method's statistical benefits.